keirthana/anbox-cloud-docs/howto/install/deploy-juju.md

    See [View the available storage pools](https://juju.is/docs/juju/manage-storage-pools#heading--view-the-available-storage-pools) in the Juju documentation for instructions on how to display existing storage pools.
 If you are running on AWS, for example, you can use the existing `ebs-ssd` pool.

    If you want to use a new pool, see [Create a storage pool](https://juju.is/docs/juju/manage-storage-pools#heading--create-a-storage-pool) in the Juju documentation for instructions.
-It can also be useful to create a Juju storage pool if you want to use a specific volume type that is optimised for your setup.
-For example, AWS provides [EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) that are optimised for different purposes.
+It can also be useful to create a Juju storage pool if you want to use a specific volume type that is optimized for your setup.
+For example, AWS provides [EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) that are optimized for different purposes.

    If you decide to create a pool, make sure to do so before you start the deployment.
 1. Configure the `ams-lxd` charm to use the Juju storage pool.